auniverseaway/adaptTo2020/outline.md

 We are not the product team.
 We are AEM users just like many of you.

 ## Introduction

+Presentation of adobe.com websites, their specificity and what they have in common

+presentation of first iteration of private changes made to factorize those (Dexter)

 After years of requests, we're making many adobe.com features open source.

 We're calling the project Adobe Dx, for Adobe Digital Experience... or Dexter if you're nasty.